Marc Racicot: Personal life

 Racicot lives in Missoula, Montana as of 2023.
 He and his wife, Theresa, have five children.

 In popular culture

-In early April of 1996, Racicot gained national attention when he playfully sparred with host Jay Leno of The Tonight Show in a bid to rebut Montana's new image as a refuge for criminals and kooks.
+In early April 1996, Racicot gained national attention when he playfully sparred with host Jay Leno of The Tonight Show in a bid to rebut Montana's new image as a refuge for criminals and kooks.
 Racicot was loose and wisecracking while recording a two-to-three-minute comedy segment with Leno from the governor's office.
 He followed cue cards that set up responses from Leno in "The Tonight Show" studio.
 "Every state has its positives and negatives, governor," Leno said in the working script.
 "And to prove that, I thought you and I would compare the state of California with Montana."
 Racicot then made a series of comments about Montana, and Leno responded with comparisons to California.
 Among the back and forth: